The Nine Principles® Framework: A Foundational Guide to Defining Organizational Excellence

 Apply consistent practices to move the organization in a positive direction.

 Alignment is the hallmark of well-oiled systems and practices.
 A strong organization will have aligned actions and behaviors to goals.
-An excellent organization aligns goals to values, so that the values of the organization are behind everything that people do.
+An excellent organization aligns goals with values so that the values of the organization are behind everything that people do.
 When behaviors and goals are aligned to values, it creates the conditions for transparency and builds trust.
-When you look into the systems and process of organizations that do this well, you find resources dedicated to alignment, like an Evidence-based Leadership Scorecard and process improvement tools.
+When you look into the systems and processes of organizations that do this well, you find resources dedicated to alignment, like an Evidence-based Leadership Scorecard and process improvement tools.

 Principle 8: Communicate at All Levels

 Help people know why what they do matters.